skythet/skythet.github.io/_posts/2017-10-26-tarantool-vinyl-auto-increment.md

 ---
-title: Tarantool: don't use auto_increment in the vinyl engine
+title: "Tarantool: don't use auto_increment in the vinyl engine"
-tags: tarantool, vinyl
+tags: "tarantool, vinyl"
+published: true
 ---

 Recently we changed all our spaces in tarantool from memtx to vinyl.
 But,